fititnt/spatial-data-conflation-open-toolchain/doc/geojsondiff-help.md

                         about being about same.
 Use '||' if attribute on A is not the same on the B. Accept multiple values.
                         Example: --pivot-attr-2='contact:email'
+  --pivot-alias [PIVOT_ALIAS]
+                        A weak (like name or description) attribute to order the matches.
+Impefect.
+Never will return perfect match, even if exact the same.
+Use '||' if attribute on A is not the same on the B. Accept multiple values.
+                        Example: --pivot-alias'COMPANY_NAME||name' --pivot-
+                        alias'COMPANY_NAME||alt_name'

 Pre-filter data before processing:
   --prefilter-a-contain [PREFILTER_A_CONTAIN]